Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 In commenting on these findings, Thomas et al. note that "the intrinsic value of soybean seed is in its supply of essential fatty acids and amino acids in the oil and protein, respectively."
 This being the case, the temperature-driven changes they identified in these parameters, as well as the CO2 effect observed by Heagle et al., bode well for the future production of this important crop and its value to society in a CO2-enriched and warming world.
 They do note, however, that "temperatures during the soybean-growing season in the southern USA are at, or slightly higher than, 32/22°C," and that warming could negatively impact the soybean oil industry in this region.
 For the world as a whole, however, warming would be a positive development for soybean production; while in the southern United States, shifts in planting zones could readily accommodate changing weather patterns associated with this phenomenon.

-In another soybean study, Ziska et al. (2001) grew one modern and eight ancestral genotypes in glasshouses maintained at atmospheric CO2 concentrations of 400 and 710 ppm, finding that the extra CO2 increased photosynthetic rates by an average of 75%.
+Ziska et al. (2001) grew one modern and eight ancestral soybean genotypes in glasshouses maintained at atmospheric CO2 concentrations of 400 and 710 ppm, finding that the extra CO2 increased photosynthetic rates by an average of 75%.
 This enhancement in photosynthetic sugar production led to increases in seed yield that averaged 40% for all cultivars, except for one ancestral variety that exhibited an 80% increase in seed yield.
 Hence, if plant breeders were to utilize the highly CO2-responsive ancestral cultivar identified in this study in their breeding programs, it is possible that soybean seed yields - and all of the other good things that go with it - could be made to rise even faster and higher in the days and years ahead.

 References